 Peritoneal dialysis doesn’t work for everyone and may eventually stop working effectively for those who do use it.
 If this happens, hemodialysis is necessary.

 Hemodialysis is a procedure that must be done in a hospital or special clinic setting.
-With hemodialysis, the waste and excess body fluid is filtered out through the blood using a dialyser, a coiled membrane made up of hundreds of hollow fibers A dialysis machine pumps the blood through the dialyser.
+With hemodialysis, the waste and excess body fluid is filtered out through the blood using a dialyser, a coiled membrane made up of hundreds of hollow fibers.
+A dialysis machine pumps the blood through the dialyser.
 The blood stays on one side of the membrane, while the dialysate is on the other side of the membrane.
 As with the peritoneal dialysis, the dialysate draws the extra body fluid and waste through the filter and then the filtered blood is pumped back into the body.
-The process of hemodialysis is quicker than peritoneal dialysis, and the cycle is generally complete in four to five hours.
-It’s usually done about three times a week.
+The process of hemodialysis is quicker than peritoneal dialysis, and the cycle is generally complete in 4 to 5 hours.
+It’s usually done about 3 times a week.

 Chronic renal failure often causes anemia, a condition where there are not enough healthy red blood cells in the body.
 For some people with anemia caused by chronic renal failure, their doctor may advise them to take medications that treat anemia by stimulating the body to produce more red blood cells.

 A kidney transplant is a solution for some people with chronic renal failure.
 At some point, everyone with the condition is assessed for a kidney transplant.
 However, some who have other serious conditions may be at an increased risk of complications from surgery or antirejection medications so a transplant may not be a suitable option for them.
 A kidney can be transplanted from a living donor (often a relative) or a donor who has recently died and left their organs for donation.
 With a successful transplant and proper medical care, a kidney recipient can go on to lead a healthy life for many years.